VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-rest-services/02-create-rest-services.md

 **1. Review the Model**

 We have already created the model for our Fruit objects due to it being necessary for the Repository.
 Click on the following link which will open the empty file in the editor: ``src/main/java/com/example/service/Fruit.java``{{open}}.
-As you can see it is just a Plain-Old-Java-Object (POJO).
-Nothing fancy here yet!
+As you can see it is just a Plain-Old-Java-Object (POJO) with some JPA-specific annotations.
+Don't worry about the annotations.
+They are not important for this module.

 **2. Add a Controller**